On Saturdays, we recap the week’s top stories; select the day to go to that issue.

 ✔️Gift shop—no violations on May 7, 2018

-Thanks for reading.
-If you like what you saw, tell someone—and support this work by paying for a subscription.
-If you’ve been forwarded this newsletter, subscribe for yourself at zacheverson.substack.com.
+Thanks for reading!
+If you like what you saw, tell someone.
+If you’ve been forwarded this newsletter, subscribe at zacheverson.substack.com.
 Questions?
 Read our FAQ/manifesto.
 Tips or feedback?
-Contact me, Zach Everson, securely via email at 1100Pennsylvania@protonmail.com or on Signal at 202.804.2744.
+Contact Zach Everson securely at 1100Pennsylvania@protonmail.com or via Signal/SMS/mobile at 202.804.2744.